SchlossLab/Jenior_Modeling_mSystems_2017/README.md

     |
     |- references.bib 	   # Bibtex formatted refereces cited in manuscript
     |
-    |- doc/            # Documentation for the study
-    |  |- protocols/   # Wet lab and dry lab step-by-step protocols for this study
+    |- protocols/            # Wet lab and dry lab step-by-step protocols for this study
-    |  +- paper/       # Word doc version of manuscript
     |
     |- data            # Raw and primary data
     |  |- README.md         # More specific overview of subdirectory